On this page

 - Employee, innovation and entrepreneurial competences.

 One of the aims of the project 'Establishment of informal and non-formal educational opportunities in school education institutions' (EFOP-3.3.7-17 Informális és nem formális tanulási lehetőségek kialakítása a köznevelési intézményekben) of the Ministry of Human Capacities is to develop students' core and key competencies and workforce competencies through informal and non-formal learning opportunities.
 In the project, 83 000 to 250 000 EUR non-refundable support could be applied for.
 The budget of the project is jointly financed by the European Social Fund and Hungary’s state budget.
-For more information about improving key competences and workforce competencies see chapter 3.
+For more information about improving key competencies and workforce competencies see chapter 3.
 Employment & Entrepreneurship.